cdricn/ymzkr-web-PUBLIC/README.md

 Example: ``https://your_url/api/auth/callback/github``

 If done correctly, ``/user`` should be protected and will only be accessible once you connect to Github. </br>
-However, the code that checks if the user is authorized is removed from the repo for security reasons, which means any GitHub account can access the ``/user`` page.
+Please note that the code that checks if the account is authorized is not included from the repo, which means any GitHub account can access the ``/user`` page.

+Read more on how to configure the GitHub OAuth with Next.js [here](https://next-auth.js.org/providers/github).